openstenoproject/plover_excel_dictionary/README.rst

 spreadsheet.
 The order of the entries is kept, invalid entries are prunned.

 Note:
- - changing an entry's strokes (not its translation) through Plover's editor is equivalent to deleting it and and adding a new one, so any extra data is lost, and it be moved to the `NEW` sheet.
+ - changing an entry's strokes (not its translation) through Plover's editor is equivalent to deleting it and and adding a new one, so any extra data is lost, and it's moved to the `NEW` sheet.
  - formulas are expanded on load, and the result of those expansions is saved back if the dictionary is modified in Plover, so you should avoid editing your dictionary in Plover if you want to keep those formulas.